acmesquita/poc-turbohook/README.md

 ## Context

-We are in a delivery management system.
+We are in a delivery management system, this name is Ligeirinho LTDA.
 And we will implement outbound notifications for delivery and when the order is delivered.
 Our customer will register the delivery follow-up on their website.

 ## Flow